-Often when patients present for a cancer screening with their medical professionals, they will come with a number of misconceptions about cancer.
+Often when patients present for a cancer screening with their medical professionals, they will come with a number of misconceptions and myths about cancer.
 These misconceptions are common because of a number of reasons, including how dramatic an impact cancer has on people’s lives, how common cancers are but how uncommon certain types are, and how many different ways it can afflict people.

 Cancer is always symptomatic